-- The commencement of the build of a new fire station at Prescot - Installation of smoke alarms - Upgrades and replacement of ICT software and hardware - The purchase of National Assurance assets on behalf of all English fire authorities - The purchase of new appliances and specialist vehicles.
+- The completion of the build of a new fire station at Prescot - Installation of smoke alarms - Upgrades and replacement of ICT software and hardware - The purchase of new appliances and specialist vehicles.

 Treasury Management

 The Authority's Treasury Management Strategy is reviewed annually as part of the budget approval process.
 The Strategy Statement sets out the Authority's policies and parameters to provide an approved framework within which Officers undertake the day to day capital and treasury activities.
 The key elements are: